JacksonRudd/JacksonRudd.github.io/_posts/2022-09-24-elevator-tipping-point.md

 <iframe src="https://www.desmos.com/calculator/2moewqco59?embed" width="500" height="500" style="border: 1px solid #ccc" frameborder=0></iframe>

-Here we have work plotted as a function of $T$.
-As we shrink $T$ down we are asking the system to do more work, and at our tipping point we see the system starts consuming much more energy.
+Here we have work plotted as a function of $$T$$.
+As we shrink $$T$$ down we are asking the system to do more work, and at our tipping point we see the system starts consuming much more energy.